turqu/Hello-World/README.md

 The pages are:
 - static for now, in the future I will put some more advanced code :)
 - coded with HTML and CSS
-- checked only in Opera and Edge
+- checked only in Opera, Edge and IE10+

 The pages contain:
 - a few comments to explain some solutions
-- some responsive elements - elements are coded according to their (good or not-good) looking
+- some responsive elements

 My tasks in the future:
 - checking the site in other browsers